MengLiu90/Classification_Using_EC2Vec/README.md

 Please refer to the data in the ```./Data/``` directory for examples.

 ## Model usage
-To run the model, prepare the data following the instructions above and put the data under ```./Data/``` directory.
+To run the classifiers, prepare the data following the instructions above and put the data under ```./Data/``` directory.

 Run ```RF_product_EC_classifier.py``` to predict if a product-EC pair exists.